Anastasoff/Telerik-Academy/Programming/CSharpPartTwo/09.TeamProject/TableTennis/README.txt

 	On any stage of the game you can pause or stop the game/ by hitting Spacebar or ESC button/.

 	Contacts:
-      	If you notice any unexpected behavior of the game, please contact us at � CruellaTeam@TeleriAcademy.com ,so that ,we can get back to you as soon as possible.
+      	If you notice any unexpected behavior of the game, please contact us ,so that we can get back to you as soon as possible.

-The �Cruella De Vil� team wishes you HAPPY GAMING.
+The "Cruella De Vil" team wishes you HAPPY GAMING.

 The URL of the game TFS repository: https://anastasoff.visualstudio.com/DefaultCollection/Table%20tennis